evankozliner/transfer-learning-baseline/README.md

 # transfer-learning-baseline

 ### Requirements

 1. Threshold Fusion
 2. Tensorflow
 3. Docker
 4. The trained model

+# Before using threshold fusion, remember to...

+1. Remove the mex.h header (no matlab on this run)
+2. Compile it! `gcc -O3 -o threshold_fusion threshold_fusion.c -lfourier -lm`

 # from the image_retrain dir
 ```bash